 While these pizzas might be on the pricey side, the slightly higher price tag translates to top-notch ingredients, impeccable service, and an ambiance that strikes the perfect balance between sophistication and casual comfort.
 Along with their location near the Gare du Nord, they’ve recently opened a spot in the Passage des Panoramas, just moments from Grands Boulevards.

 Il Cuoco Galante in a fresh and contemporary eatery that beautifully showcases the richness of Italian produce.
 The lunch menu currently stands at an attractive 24€ for three courses, offering relatively low prices that’s hard to match elsewhere in the city, especially for authentic Italian food of this calibre.

 It’s little surprise that this spot is consistently flocked by locals.
 My main course (a black truffle laced Mafaldine pasta) was simply sublime — the pasta perfectly al dente and the sauce luxurious yet neither heavy or heady with the taste of truffle.
 Equally pleasing were the antipasti options: caponata topped with delicately picked red onions, and Culatello ham served atop a thimble of melon gazpacho.

 Come a Casa – 74-76 bd de Ménilmontant, 75020 Paris, France

-Written by Rachel Naismith for HiP Paris.
+Written by Rachel Naismith for HIP Paris.
 Looking to travel?
 Check out Plum Guide and our Marketplace for fabulous vacation rentals in Paris, France or Italy.
-Looking to rent long-term or buy in France or Italy?
+Looking to rent long or short term, or buy in France?
 Ask us!
 We can connect you to our trusted providers for amazing service and rates or click here.
 Looking to bring France home to you or to learn online or in person?
 Check out our marketplace shop and experiences.